-- (a) The data importer shall promptly and adequately deal with enquiries from the data exporter that relate to the processing under these Clauses. - (b) The Parties shall be able to demonstrate compliance with these Clauses.
-In particular, the data importer shall keep appropriate documentation on the processing activities carried out on behalf of the data exporter. - (c) The data importer shall make available to the data exporter all information necessary to demonstrate compliance with the obligations set out in these Clauses and at the data exporter's request, allow for and contribute to audits of the processing activities covered by these Clauses, at reasonable intervals or if there are indications of non-compliance.
-In deciding on a review or audit, the data exporter may take into account relevant certifications held by the data importer. - (d) The data exporter may choose to conduct the audit by itself or mandate an independent auditor.
-Audits may include inspections at the premises or physical facilities of the data importer and shall, where appropriate, be carried out with reasonable notice. - (e) The Parties shall make the information referred to in paragraphs (b) and (c), including the results of any audits, available to the competent supervisory authority on request.
+- (a) The data importer shall promptly and adequately deal with enquiries from the data exporter or the controller that relate to the processing under these Clauses. - (b) The Parties shall be able to demonstrate compliance with these Clauses.
+In particular, the data importer shall keep appropriate documentation on the processing activities carried out on behalf of the controller. - (c) The data importer shall make all information necessary to demonstrate compliance with the obligations set out in these Clauses available to the data exporter, which shall provide it to the controller. - (d) The data importer shall allow for and contribute to audits by the data exporter of the processing activities covered by these Clauses, at reasonable intervals or if there are indications of non-compliance.
+The same shall apply where the data exporter requests an audit on instructions of the controller.
+In deciding on an audit, the data exporter may take into account relevant certifications held by the data importer. - (e) Where the audit is carried out on the instructions of the controller, the data exporter shall make the results available to the controller - (f) The data exporter may choose to conduct the audit by itself or mandate an independent auditor.
+Audits may include inspections at the premises or physical facilities of the data importer and shall, where appropriate, be carried out with reasonable notice. - (g) The Parties shall make the information referred to in paragraphs (b) and (c), including the results of any audits, available to the competent supervisory authority on request.